 - Participation in legal proceedings or administrative procedures that require a student’s presence.

 - Religious holiday.

-- Illness that is too severe or contagious for the student to attend class.
-A doctor's note is required.
+- An illness that is too severe or contagious for the student to attend class.
+A doctor’s note is required.

-- Weather or severe road conditions.
-A written note is required for record keeping.
+- Severe weather or road conditions.
+A written note is required for record-keeping.

 Grading System for written, oral, practical as well as clinical practice evaluations are based on the following standards:

 |A-||90 – 94%|